Microsoft 365 Single Sign-On Setup Guide

 Step 2) Test Sign In

 2. Follow the steps to sign in.
-If successful, continue to to Step 3) Enable for the Entire Organization when you’re ready
+If successful, continue to Step 3) Enable for the Entire Organization when you're ready

 Step 3) Enable for the Entire Organization